Expand Your CMS Capabilities with Our Plugin Store

 Why LTV is critical for long-term marketing success

 If a customer you acquire today continues to buy from you for the next six months, your true ROI is much higher than your immediate purchase data suggests.
-Calculating LTV helps businesses shift from short-term wins to long-term strategy.
+Calculating LTV helps businesses shift from short-term wins to long-term strategy, focusing ad budgets on audiences that bring sustained revenue instead of one-off purchases.

 How to Set Up Google Analytics 4 for eCommerce & SaaS Websites